watson-developer-cloud/assistant-with-discovery/README.md

 ## Before you begin

+-  Ensure that you have a [Bluemix account](https://console.ng.bluemix.net/registration/).
+While you can do part of this deployment locally, you must still use Bluemix.
 -  Ensure that you have [Websphere Liberty Profile Server](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/).

 ## Building locally